Cheezegami/GameGlove/README.md

 1 Roll of strong double sided tape.

-1 Winter Glove with a Velcro
+1 Winter Glove (optional with a Velcro Band on the wrist)

+(Optional) : Tie rips for wire management.

 # Assembly Guide
 NOTE: Make sure to only use the rightmost 5 cm of your breadboard so that the other components such as the arduino, band and 9v battery are able to rest on the rest of the breadboard, if you're unsure, place the 3 components on the breadboard